Reading, United Kingdom

 Technology for learning purposes has been recognized within the university’s community as a positive thing.
 These are some of the reasons:

 “After the first year, we did a student survey and also a staff survey.
 The students, for instance, find the e-submission better because they can work up to five minutes before the dead line, there is no cost of printing, and they don’t have to travel to hand in hard copies if they live far away.
-The staff finds ease of use in the electronic assessment because even if they have a conference and are travelling, they can still do the marking.
+The staff finds the ease of use in the electronic assessment because even if they have a conference and are traveling, they can still do the marking.
 They don’t have to come to the university just to hand in coursework because they can do it from their homes.
 E-assessments also make it easier in terms of processing; administrators don’t have to deal with piles of papers and the systems are secure.”

 Lauren McCann: “In training, we talk about how technology can improve teaching practices.
 We had a particularly interesting case recently as part of our piloting of Collaborate Ultra: one academic ran an online event about the US elections, bringing together students and experts from all over the world through Blackboard Collaborate.
 Now, this is something that was only possible because we have that tool.”